We have always been told about how important sleep is.

 Professionals have been emphasizing that we all need 7-9 hours of sleep every night, however, with our hectic schedules it is difficult for most of us to clock in even 6 hours.
 With work and home responsibilities, we often compromise our sleep in order to meet our requirements.
 We start our day with a kick of caffeine and don’t necessarily understand how tired and exhausted our body actually is.
 We feel that we are managing our work just fine, but don’t necessarily understand the detrimental effect poor quality sleep has on our work and also on our health.

 The scary reality is – sleep deprivation has shown to impair brain function.
 This therefore affects our overall level of concentration and productivity at work.
 It slows down both physical and cognitive reaction time and accuracy.
 Poor sleep and fatigue also contributes towards productivity losses.
 It overall reduces our ability to stay focused at work.
-We also underestimate the role sleep has towards our memory.
-Restful sleep is extremely important towards forming long-term memory.
+We also underestimate it’s role has towards our memory.
+Restful nap is extremely important towards forming long-term memory.

 Research has further suggested that sleep deprivation has an impact on behaviour and alertness, which then has an impact on decision making and our overall problem solving ability.
 This can affect our work to a great degree.
 It further can hinder our prefrontal cortex, which is responsible for our creative mind.
 This is important as it leads to the various innovations one develops at work.